hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - Custom Block lists or feeds (or objects or groups)
     - block specific <span style="color: #bb6600;">IP addresses, URLs, or domain names</span> using a manually-created list or feed
     - criteria of Firepower block based in Security Intelligence policies: <span style="color: #bb6600;">URLs and IP addresses</span>
-    - example: if aware of malicious sites or addresses not yet blocked by a feed, add these sites to a custom Security Intelligence list and add this custom list to the Block list in the Security Intelligence tab of your access control policy.
+    - if aware of malicious sites or addresses not yet blocked by a feed, add these sites to a custom Security Intelligence list and add this custom list to the <span style="color: #bb6600;">Block list in the Security Intelligence tab of your access control policy</span>.
   - reputation score to configure a rule in an access control policy to block certain URLs and selects the “Chat and Instant Messaging” category: <span style="color: #bb6600;">6~10</span> to clean
+  - role of an endpoint in protecting a user from a phishing attack: use <span style="color: #bb6600;">machine learning models</span> to help identify anomalies and determine expected sending behavior
   - action to prevent from phising attacks originates from a malicious site: <span style="color: #bb6600;">modify an access policy</span>
   - Application Control & URL filtering: application-layer control and ability to enforce usage and tailor detection policies based on <span style="color: #bb6600;">custom applications and URLs</span>